Yorelvis Charles

 Yorelvis Charles Martínez (born September 25, 1978 in Morón, Cuba) is a third baseman for Ciego de Ávila of the Cuban National Series and has also been a member of the Cuba national baseball team.

 During the 90-game 2005-06 Cuban National Series, Charles batted .344 with 17 home runs and 72 runs batted in.

+In November 2023 arrived to the U.S along with his family through Humanitarian Parole.